jzhoujg/WiADN/README.md

 This repo is the code for paper "WiADN: Asymmetrical Dual-Task AttentionNetwork for WiFi Sensing"

-Looking forward to hearing from you when you need guidence.
+Looking forward to hearing from you when you need help.